 A HISTORY IN THE NORTH

-We’ve been around for a while.
 Crystalaire originally opened in 1920 as a residential summer camp, “Osaha-of-the-Dunes.”
-It was purchased by the Putts after several years of operation and operated as Crystalaire Camp For Girls.
-In 1958, after several years of work as a program director, Gus Leinbach purchased Crystalaire Camp.
+It was eventually purchased by the Putt family and operated as Crystalaire Camp For Girls.
+In 1958, after several years as a program director, Gus Leinbach purchased Crystalaire Camp.

-“The Leinbachs changed the philosophical base radically – everything was more self-selected,” reports Dave Reid, who directed the summer camp from 1976 to 2008.
-A life-long educator and social worker, Gus was attracted to progressive educational models built around freedom like Summerhill School in England.
-Non-competitive, free-form learning environments were encouraged well before they were a social norm.
-Trips also increased, with participants spending at least one night of every week on trail.
-Trips, including sailing, backpacking, canoeing, and horsecamping, were run throughout the summer, often for as long as 3 weeks.
-In the early 1960s, many efforts to make camping more accessible to women, inner-city youth, and native groups began.
-These efforts culminated in Crystalaire becoming co-educational in the mid-1970s, and also continue on via an independent organization, the Washtenaw Camp Placement Association.
+“The Leinbachs changed the philosophical base radically – everything was more self-selected,” said Dave Reid, who directed the summer camp from 1976 to 2008.
+A life-long educator and social worker, Gus was attracted to progressive educational models built around freedom, such as the Summerhill School in England.
+Non-competitive, free-form learning environments were encouraged at Crystalaire well before they were a social norm elsewhere.
+Trips were also prioritized, with participants spending at least one night of every week on trail.
+These trips, which included sailing, backpacking, canoeing, and horsecamping, were run throughout the summer, often for as long as 3 weeks.
+In the early 1960s, Gus aspired to make camping more accessible to women, inner-city youth, and native groups.
+These efforts culminated in Crystalaire becoming co-educational in the mid-1970s, and the formation of the Washtenaw Camp Placement Association, which still operates today.

 Gus’ grandson, Micah Leinbach, went on his first trip in 2006 and continued to participate in Crystalaire through the summer of 2012.
 In 2013 he became director of the program until the fall of 2016.
 The work Micah put into Crystalaire Adventures will carry the program successfully into the future.
 The focus on non-competitive learning environments, the freedom to choose your daily activities, and opportunities for participants to discover their own character continues with a re-kindled focus on adapting programming to the needs kids in the 21st century.